watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    ssh-keygen -t RSA -b 2048 -C admin@fabmedical
    ```

-3. You will be asked to save the generated key to a file.
-Enter `.ssh/fabmedical` for the name.
+3. When asked to save the generated key to a file, enter `.ssh/fabmedical` for the name.

 4. Enter a passphrase when prompted, and **don't forget it**!

-5. Because you entered ".ssh/fabmedical", the file will be generated in the ".ssh" folder in your user folder, where cloud shell opens by default.
+5. Because you entered ".ssh/fabmedical", ssh-keygen generates the file in the ".ssh" folder in your user folder, where the cloud shell opens by default.

-6. Keep this cloud shell open and remain in the default directory, you will use it in later tasks.
+6. Keep this cloud shell open and remain in the default directory.
+You use this shell in later tasks.

    ![In this screenshot of the cloud shell window, ssh-keygen -t RSA -b 2048 -C admin@fabmedical has been typed and run at the command prompt.
 Information about the generated key appears in the window.](media/b4-image57.png)

 ### Task 5: Create a Service Principal

 Azure Kubernetes Service requires an Azure Active Directory service principal to interact with Azure APIs.
 The service principal is needed to dynamically manage resources such as user-defined routes and the Layer 4 Azure Load Balancer.
-The easiest way to set up the service principal is using the Azure cloud shell.
+The easiest way to set up the service principal is by using the Azure cloud shell.

-> **Note**: To complete this task ensure your account is an [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) built-in role for the subscription you will use and is a [Member](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/users-default-permissions#member-and-guest-users) user in the Azure AD tenant you will use.
+> **Note**: To complete this task, ensure your account is an [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) built-in role for the subscription you use and is a [Member](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/users-default-permissions#member-and-guest-users) user in the Azure AD tenant you use.
 You may have trouble creating a service principal if you do not meet these requirements.

 1. To create a service principal, type the following command in the cloud shell command line, replacing {id} with your subscription identifier, and replacing suffix with your chosen suffix to make the name unique:

-   > **Note**: If you don't have cloud shell available, refer back to [Task 1: Setup Azure Cloud Shell](#task-1-setup-azure-cloud-shell).
+   > **Note**: If you don't have a cloud shell available, refer back to [Task 1: Setup Azure Cloud Shell](#task-1-setup-azure-cloud-shell).

    ```bash
    az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/{id}" --name="http://Fabmedical-sp-{SUFFIX}"
    ```

-2. The service principal command will produce output like this.
-Copy this information; you will need it later.
+2. The command produces output like this.
+Copy this information to use later.

    ![In this screenshot of a Bash window, az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/{id}" --name="Fabmedical-sp-SUFFIX" has been typed and run at the command prompt.
 Service principal information is visible in the window, but at this time, we are unable to capture all of the information in the window.
 Future versions of this course should address this.](media/b4-image39.png)